KKOA/princedale_partners/readme.md

 -->

 ## Set up Application
-This installation assumes you have following
+This application assumes that you have the following installed:
 - PHP 7
 - Composer
 - MySQL
-installed.

-In the terminal enter the following
+In the terminal, enter the following:
 ```
 git clone https://github.com/KKOA/princedale_partners
 cd princedale_partners